strindberg/emacsj/README.md

 ## Kill Line

 Kill Line (`ctrl-k`) works as the standard IntelliJ command Cut up to Line End: it kills (and copies) the rest of the current line.
-If there is only whitespace between caret and end of the line, the new line character is also killed.
+If there is only whitespace between caret and end of the line, the newline character is also killed.
 This plugin command expands the command such that the newline character is also killed if the caret is positioned on the very first position of the line.

 The commands are: